SkieAdmin/ExpoMate-UI/README.md

 ### Features in Detail

 #### 🔧 Run Prebuild
 Executes `npx expo prebuild` to generate native Android project files.
+After successful prebuild, ExpoMate automatically creates a `local.properties` file in the `android` folder with the correct Android SDK path based on your system username.
 This step is required before compilation.

 #### 🧹 Clean
 Runs `gradlew clean` to remove build cache and artifacts.
 Opens a CMD window showing the clean process.
 Auto-closes on success (2 seconds).